Stickells54/Packer/README.md

 # Usage
 Change the hashtable in DeployPacker.ps1 to fit your needs.
-Place the files and folders in C:\Packer along with Packer.exe You will need to make sure you change the provisioning sections of the HCL files to match your setup scripts.
+Place the files and folders in C:\Packer along with Packer.exe You will need to make sure you change the provisioning sections of the HCL files to match your provisioning scripts.
+Also, you could replace the powershell provisioners with Ansible, Chef, etc.